craws/OpenAtlas/install/upgrade/upgrade.md

     cd openatlas/static
     npm install

+Beginning with this version it is possible to install OpenAtlas just once to run multiple instances on the same server, see install.md for details.
+But it can still be used like before without any need for changes.

 ### 9.2.0 to 9.3.0
 9.3.0.sql is needed but will be taken care of by the database upgrade script.